raspberrypilearning/tweeting-babbage/README.md

 ### Software

+- GPIO Zero
-- Twython for Python 3
+- Twython

 See more information on checking you have these packages installed, and how to install them, on the [software installation](software.md) page.